 Most people who purchase these blankets keep them as an emergency blanket.
 For those who have used them, they say that they are comfortable to use and extremely warm.
 One of the nice things about this particular entry on our list of the best extreme cold-weather gear is the sheer number of different ways that it can be used.
 In addition to providing emergency protection from the cold, it can also be easily used as a tent footprint, as a rain poncho, or even as backpack cover during inclement weather.

 In addition to providing a verified way to conserve body heat, these Mylar emergency blankets are also wind and waterproof, making them an ideal choice when you need to protect you, or your belongings from the elements.

-These blankets are made from a type of polyester materials called mylar.
+These blankets are made from a type of polyester material called mylar.
 While some found these emergency blankets thinner and slightly smaller than expected, most found them to be quite useful and durable in most extreme weather situations.

 The only substantial complaint that we found was that the Mylar material sometimes weakened along the fold lines due to excessive bending and creasing.

 If there is one item that you truly should have in your arsenal of cold-weather gear, a quality emergency blanket is it.
 While we certainly would have liked to see more durability and a slightly larger size in the case of this example, it’s still a great Mylar blanket for the cost.

 Could use a bit more padding

 When it comes to trudging through the snow and ice, having the right pair of cold weather boots is essential.
 One of our favorites is the Kamik Greenbay 4 boot.
 Designed to perform in frigid temperatures, these boots are known for keeping the cold snow and ice at bay when you need it the most.Read more